Twisted holographic superconductors in external magnetic field: 4D Twisted Holographic Superconductor in an External Magnetic Field

 together with

 Thus, the coefficients in the near-horizon expansion are fully determined by $Z(1)$.
-Near the asymptotic boundary, we impose $c_1=0$, corresponding to the standard quantization procedure.\\ The central idea of this approximate analytical method is to smoothly match the near-horizon and near-boundary expansions at an intermediate point, chosen as $z_m=\frac{1}{2}$.
+Near the asymptotic boundary, we impose $c_1=0$, which corresponds to the standard quantization procedure.

+The central idea of this approximate analytical method is to smoothly match the near-horizon and near-boundary expansions at an intermediate point, chosen as $z_m=\frac{1}{2}$.
 This leads to a system of equations relating $Z(1)$, $c_3$, and $A_t'(1)$.
 Eliminating $Z(1)$ and $c_3$, we obtain